The Devil in the White City

-The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America is a 2003 historical non-fiction book by Erik Larson presented in a novelistic style.
-Set in Chicago during the 1893 World's Columbian Exposition, it tells the story of World’s Fair architect Daniel Burnham and of H. H. Holmes, a criminal figure widely considered the first serial killer in the United States.
-Leonardo DiCaprio purchased the film rights in 2010.
-The concept has since been in development hell.
+The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America is a 2003 historical non-fiction book by Erik Larson.
+Set in Chicago during the 1893 World's Columbian Exposition, The Devil in the White City tells the story of the World's Fair architect Daniel Burnham and, and the concurrent story of H. H. Holmes, a criminal figure widely considered the first serial killer in the United States.